Legal Advice for Employee Termination — 242 results

 Employees under the influence of alcohol or drugs while at work pose a danger to themselves and those around them.
 Maintaining a comprehensive drug and alcohol policy that provides for... more

-Written by attorney Angelo Campano, about 2 years ago.
+Written by attorney Habib Hasbini, about 1 year ago.